Energy companies lead US stocks lower as oil prices tumble

-Energy companies led a broad slide on Wall Street early Friday as the price of U.S. crude oil tumbled to its lowest level in more than a year.
+Energy companies led a slide on Wall Street Friday morning as the price of U.S. crude oil tumbled to its lowest level in more than a year.
 Traders are worried that a slowing global economy could hurt demand for oil.
-A slide in financial stocks also weighed on the market.
-Retailers were seeing small gains as shoppers look for deals on Black Friday.
+A slide in technology and internet stocks also weighed on the market.
+Retailers were mixed as investors monitored Black Friday for signs of a strong holiday shopping season.

 Trading volume could be light with the markets open for only a half day after the Thanksgiving holiday.